dsp-jetpack/JetPack/doc/deployment_guide.md

 **Deploy performance optimization parameters**

-After applying performance optimization parameters in sample_csp_profile.ini or sample_xsp_profile.ini file, perform the following steps to deploy performance and optimization parameters inDell EMC Ready Architecture for Red Hat OpenStack Platform version 13.
+After applying performance optimization parameters in sample_csp_profile.ini or sample_xsp_profile.ini file, deploy performance and optimization parameters in Dell EMC Ready Architecture for Red Hat OpenStack Platform version 13.

-1. Open an SSH session to the SAH node.
-2. Ensure all hardware in the OpenStack Cluster is powered off.
-3. Run the following command to deploy performance optimization:

-    ```bash
-    #cd /root/JetPack/src/deploy/osp_deployer
-    #python deployer.py -s < path-of-settings-file >
-    ```
-4. Upon successful execution, success log will be generated.
 Please refer section Logging for details.

-There are more parameters which are by default optimized by Dell EMC Ready Architecture for Red Hat OpenStack Platform version 10.2.
-These parameters can be seen in List of parameters to be optimized by default .
+There are more parameters which are by default optimized by Dell EMC Ready Architecture for Red Hat OpenStack Platform version 13.2.
+These parameters can be seen in List of parameters to be optimized by default.

 ### Logging